Zubin Mehta: Films

 Mehta's life was documented in Terry Sanders's film Portrait of Zubin Mehta (1968).
-Another documentary about Mehta, Zubin and I, was produced by the grandson of an Israeli harpist who played with the Israel Philharmonic Orchestra before Mehta assumed the helm.
+Another documentary about Mehta titled, Zubin and I, was produced by the grandson of an Israeli harpist who played with the Israel Philharmonic Orchestra before Mehta assumed the helm.
 The filmmaker joins the orchestra on a tour of Mumbai and meets with him for two interviews, in India and Tel Aviv.

-In Christopher Nupen's 1969 documentary The Trout about a performance of Schubert's Trout Quintet in London by Jacqueline du Pré, Daniel Barenboim, Pinchas Zukerman, Itzhak Perlman and Mehta, he plays the double bass.
+In Christopher Nupen's 1969 documentary The Trout about a performance of Schubert's Trout Quintet in London by Jacqueline du Pré, Daniel Barenboim, Pinchas Zukerman, Itzhak Perlman, and Mehta; he plays the double bass.

-Mehta and the Los Angeles Philharmonic are featured in Alan Miller's 1973 film The Bolero.
+Mehta and the Los Angeles Philharmonic are featured in Allan Miller's 1973 film The Bolero.

 Mehta was also mentioned in the novel Master of the Game (1982) by Sidney Sheldon.

 Mehta has played himself as the pivotal figure in On Wings of Fire, a 1986 film about the history of Zoroastrianism and prophet Zarathushtra.

 Zubin Mehta: In Rehearsal (1996) depicts Mehta rehearsing Till Eulenspiegel's Merry Pranks with the Israel Philharmonic.

 Mehta and his orchestra stars in the 2017 Spanish film documentary Dancing Beethoven, which tells the preparation of the Ninth Symphony.
 The film was nominated in the 32nd Goya Awards for Best Documentary Film and in the XXIII Premio Cinematográfico José María Forqué.

-A 2008 release by Unitel Classica/Medici Arts presents Mehta and the Los Angeles Philharmonic in performances of the Bassoon Concerto by Mozart, the Concerto for Orchestra by Bartók and three pieces of Dvořák including his 8th Symphony.
+A 2008 release by Unitel Classica/Medici Arts presents Mehta and the Los Angeles Philharmonic in performances of the Bassoon Concerto by Mozart, the Concerto for Orchestra by Bartók, and three pieces of Dvořák, including his 8th Symphony.
 These were filmed in January 1977.

 Educational projects

-In 2009, Mehta established Mifneh (Hebrew for "change"), a music education program for Israeli Arabs, in cooperation with Bank Leumi and the Arab-Israel Bank.
-Three schools, in Shfaram, the Jezreel Valley and Nazareth, are taking part in the pilot project.
+In 2009, Mehta established Mifneh (Hebrew for "change"), a music education program for Israeli Arabs, in cooperation with Bank Leumi and the Arab Israel Bank.
+Three schools, in Shfaram, the Jezreel Valley, and Nazareth, are taking part in the pilot project.

 He and his brother Zarin constitute the Advisor Council of the Mehli Mehta Foundation.

 In 2005, Mehta and philanthropist Josef Buchmann founded the Buchmann-Mehta School of Music as a partnership between Tel Aviv University and the Israel Philharmonic Orchestra.
 Mehta is the school's honorary president and has remained actively involved since its inception.